ycechungAI/goose/documentation/docs/guides/cli-providers.md

 - Subscription limits are not exceeded

-## Benefits

-### Cost Effectiveness

-- **Subscription-based pricing**: Use unlimited or fixed-price subscriptions instead of per-token billing
-- **Existing subscriptions**: Leverage subscriptions you may already have

-### Flexibility

-- **Hybrid usage**: Combine CLI providers with API-based providers using lead/worker patterns
-- **Session management**: Full Goose session management and extension system
-- **Easy switching**: Switch between CLI and API providers as needed

-## Best Practices

-1. **Authentication Management**: Keep CLI tools authenticated and monitor subscription status
-2. **Hybrid Approaches**: Consider using CLI providers for heavy workloads and API providers for quick tasks
-3. **Backup Providers**: Configure fallback API providers in case CLI tools are unavailable

 ---

-CLI providers offer a powerful way to integrate Goose with existing AI tool subscriptions while maintaining the benefits of Goose's session management.
-They're particularly valuable for users with existing subscriptions who want to maximize their investment while gaining access to Goose's capabilities.
+CLI providers offer a way to use existing AI tool subscriptions through Goose's interface, adding session management and workflow integration capabilities.
+They're particularly valuable for users with existing CLI subscriptions who want unified session management and recipe integration.